ale-silva-gentile/ale-silva-gentile/README.md

 ---

 ### **Software Engineer**— Mercado Libre (2019 - 2023)
-- Designed and programmed software scripts in Python/JupyterLab for complex task automation, utilizing data manipulation libraries (Pandas, NumPy) to optimize process performance and handle large-scale data processing.
+- Designed and programmed software scripts in Python/JupyterLab for complex task automation, utilizing data manipulation libraries to optimize process performance and handle large-scale data processing.

 - Contributed to the Artificial Intelligence and Machine Learning strategy by creating key process features, enabling the application of computer vision techniques and advanced text/image analysis (e.g., OpenCV, Pytesseract, WordCloud).